-I'm an author fascinated by the British royal family and I write about the people and traditions that are synonymous with Britain.
+I'm an author fascinated by the British royal family and I love an excuse for a party.

 The Quarrelsome House of Hanover